 On February 1, 2021, Burma’s democratically elected government was overthrown and imprisoned through a rogue military dictatorship’s coup d’etat

-Subsequently, the dictatorship has engaged in a genocide of democracy, displacing 2.5 million people and imprisoning 20,000 political prisoners.
+Subsequently, the dictatorship has engaged in a genocide of democracy, displacing 2.5 million people, imprisoning 20,000 political prisoners, killing 10,000 innocent civilians.
 Without the guidance of wise, democratic civilian leadership, Burma faces the escalating horrors of nationwide war, atrocity, and institutionalized torture

 For the sake of Burma's future and its people's dignity, the immediate release of its 20,000 political prisoners is not just an urgent necessity—